justinrgarrard/world-of-naevis.net/docs/gear/scrolls.md

 > Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust.
 >
 > A spell cast from this scroll has a save DC of **13** and an attack bonus of **+5**.

-#### What is a Scroll?

-A scroll is a spell that has been cast and bound into paper (or a similar medium).
-Wizards are the most adept at crafting scrolls; [Draconic](../more/languages/secret#draconic) is a language that lends itself to [scribing](../adventuring/downtime/index), with other secret languages requiring more involved rituals to accomplish the same.
-Once formed, a scroll acts as a portable reservoir of predetermined energy.
-Any spellcaster with knowledge of the spell in question can "unlock" the energies within, loosing the spell.

-Scroll scribing is one of the few traditions that Kindred and City Dwellers both practice.
-Notably, scrolls are also one of the few items the City Dwellers are willing to [trade](../the_frontier/city_dwellers/index) for.